VG-SAMA/NewsApp/README.md

 Please view a picture called Proof Of Suspension.PNG, to see the message at the bottom of the picture showing my account is currently suspended

+# Running with Docker
+- Build the Docker image:
+    Build the Docker image:
+- Run the Docker container:
+    Run the Docker container:
+    The container automatically runs migrations and starts the Django server.
+    Access the app at http://localhost:8000